python-attrs/attrs/docs/init.rst

 One of the most common ``attrs`` questions on *Stack Overflow* is how to have attributes that depend on other attributes.
 For example if you have an API token and want to instantiate a web client that uses it for authentication.
-Based on the previous sections, there's two approaches.
+Based on the previous sections, there are two approaches.

 The simpler one is using ``__attrs_post_init__``::